 New Member Coordinator

-Sustaining strong membership in a unit depends not only on having new members join the unit, but also on engaging youth and their families in the unit experiences so that they feel Welcomed and want to stay.
+Sustaining strong membership in a unit depends partly on reaching new audiences to invite them to join the unit and partly on engaging new members and their families so that they feel welcomed and want to stay.
 The role of the New Member Coordinator is to ensure that both keys to success take place.

 The New Member Coordinator (NMC) position has been designed to: